Temps and termites are on the rise. Schedule your free inspection today.

 Brown marmorated stink bug

-The brown marmorated stink bug (Halyomorpha halys) is an invasive stink bug species that was first identified in Allentown, Pennsylvania in 2001.
-It is thought that they first came to the United States in shipping containers arriving from Asia.
+The brown marmorated stink bug (Halyomorpha halys) is an invasive species first identified in Allentown, Pennsylvania, in 2001.
+It is believed that they first arrived in the United States in shipping containers from Asia.

 Do you think you have stink bugs?